Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 #### Events with properties

 Events can also contain properties.
-They provide context about the event taken.
+They give context about the event.
 For example, "hover time" may be a relevant event property to "button click".

 === "Objective C"